jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-deconstructing-the-database.md

 [Time 0:06:00]

 ```
-slide title: Perception and
+slide title: Perception and Reaction
-                Reaction

 + No polling
 + Consistent

-[ Simple geometric figure with a sun, and a human eye looking at
+[ Simple figure with a sun and a human eye looking at things.
+It is
-things.
-The details of the particular arrangement of things in the
+intended to remind you of human visual perception.
+The details of the
-figure do not appear relevant to the talk. ]
+figure are not important for the talk. ]
 ```

 And the final premise point here is that I think we want to be careful